jjlee42/northerlywind.github.io/_posts/2016-11-21-SfN-for-First-Timers.md

 title: SfN (or any major conference) for first-timers
 ---

-Given that I binge-read blogs about SfN before going to my first one, I thought I’d give back and write a bit about my experience.
+Given that I binge-read blogs about SfN before going to my first one (I don't know why.
+I just did), I thought I’d give back and write a bit about my experience.
 This SfN 2016 was set in San Diego, California.
 As years before, there were over 30,000 attendees.
 So, it was pretty intense.
 Prior to going I had discussions with SfN veterans (i.e. postdocs) at my university, so I thought I was prepared, but really it is pretty intense.
 So for first timers, here is my advice.
 It’s pretty general to any major conference.

 #### Self Care
 * **Arrive early.** I flew in the afternoon before, but I think an extra day would have helped with jet lag.
 In the absence of this, I just slept fairly early (9-10pm) the first few days and consumed a lot of coffee.
 But a day to settle in would have meant I might have had more stamina to begin with.